ParampPathak/Projects/Eigenfaces/README.md

-# Eigenfaces — Bonus Linear Algebra Assignment
+# Eigenfaces — Linear Algebra Assignment

 This project implements the **Eigenfaces** technique using **PCA computed with SVD**.
 Face images are loaded, resized, and processed to compute eigenfaces and reconstruct a face using a reduced number of components.